 The Gerber Impromptu has a machined stainless steel barrel and stainless pocket clip, and it uses Rite-In-the-Rain Ink.

-This is an affordable tactical pen with modern touches that ensure you will use it daily.
+This affordable Smith$ Wesson tactical pen has modern touches that ensure you will use it daily.
 For starters, it has a stylus tip for touch screens.
 The aluminum body is lightweight and strong.
 In a fight, it can be used as a kubaton.
 I was happy to read reviews from people who have traveled with this model, and I can tell you that you can get through airport security with it.

 This pen is slightly shorter than a standard Bic pen, but the barrel is larger around.
 You do have to remove the tip to write, but it screws on the back, so you won’t lose it.
 At the same time, this is a step that you must take to avoid losing that part.
 I have to say that the barrel thickness is one of the standout features.
 Some tactical pens are a bit smaller in the barrel, which can make them a little awkward to use for self-defense, especially if you have larger hands.